ODT/Fremont Forest Recreation Monitoring

 ONDA’s 750-mile Oregon Desert Trail ties into over 60 miles of the existing Fremont National Recreation Trail which traverses most of the length of the forest from north to south.
 Over the years volunteer trips have been held to address some of the deferred maintenance on these trail systems, and more work remains.

-This project is an “adopt a trail” type of design, and will offer the opportunity for you to choose a section of trail (somewhere around a mile) to hike, note any maintenance issues, and perform some light stewardship in the way of brushing the trail corridor with loppers and/or hand saws.
+This project is an “adopt a trail” type of design, and will offer the opportunity for you to choose a section of trail (somewhere around a mile) to hike, note any maintenance issues, and perform some light stewardship in the way of brushing the trail corridor with loppers and/or hand saws, and maintaining the trail tread.

 This is a trail maintenance project